 We welcome entrants from other schools who wish to take advantage of the broad education provided in Class 12, while at the same time studying and preparing for their next career steps.
 For those living further away we may be able to arrange boarding with families who also have children at our school.

 Class 12 represents the culmination of the Waldorf Curriculum.
-This includes morning Main Lessons on a wide range of subjects in the Sciences and Humanities, as well as Religion, Games, Music and Eurythmy lessons at other times in the week.
+This includes morning Main Lessons on a wide range of subjects in the Sciences and Humanities.
+The Steiner curriculum also includes Sport, Music, Eurythmy, language lessons and arts at other times in the week.

 Remaining lessons in Class 12 cover AS Level* studies in the pupils’ chosen subjects.
 We offer a wide range of exam subject choices, including Maths, Languages, Sciences, Arts and Humanities.
 In appropriate circumstances pupils may also study a specialist course on a part time basis outside the school.